mrganmak/RP-Universe-Bot/PRIVACY_POLICY.md

 Users have certain rights regarding their personal data:
 - **Request for Data Deletion:** Users can request the deletion of their data from our system.
 - **Module Selection:** Guild owners can control what data are collected by choosing modules that connect to their guilds.
 This allows users more control over the type of information collected.

+Server administrators can request the removal of data associated with their servers from our database.
+When such a request is fulfilled, the data will be deleted.
+However, please note that the bot's operation on that server will be immediately terminated, and all the bot's functionalities will no longer be available for that server.
+Users who have provided data on the server should take this aspect into account when requesting information removal.

 Users can contact us to manage their data or to obtain more information on how their data are used.